BizTalkComponents/BizTalkComponents.github.io/_posts/2014-11-14-installation-and-setup.md

 3. Press the _Browse_ button.
 4. Browse to your project directory and locate the component assembly in the packages folder.
 5. Press open to close the dialog.
-6. Make sure that the components is checked.
+6. Make sure that the component is checked.
 7. Press OK to close the dialog and add the component to your toolbox.

 ##MSI